ddkpham/lucid-images/cmpt383.md

 5. Navigate to http://localhost:8080/

-6. Choose an image from the folder \$projectroot/client/public
+6. Click "choose file" and choose an image from the folder \$projectroot/client/public

 For me on a mac, the folder location looks something like